redkubes/quickstart/README.md

 4. Run `terraform init`
 5. Run `terraform apply`

-Once the managed kubernetes clusters are up and running,
+Once the cluster is up and running,

 1. Navigate to `otomi-install` folder
 2. Rename `terraform.tfvars.example` to `terraform.tfvars` and fill in all required variables